amirunpri2018/IntelligentEdgeHOL-YOLOv4/README.md

 ```

-# Provisioning the IoT Edge Runtime on the Jetson Nano Device
+# Provisioning the IoT Edge Runtime on the Jetson Xavier Device

 To manually provision a device, you need to provide it with a device connection string that you can create by registering a new IoT Edge device in your IoT hub.
-You can create a new device connection string to accomplish this by following the documentation for [Registering an IoT Edge device in the Azure Portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal?WT.mc_id=github-IntelligentEdgeHOL-pdecarlo) or by [Registering an IoT Edge device with the Azure-CLI](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-cli?WT.mc_id=github-IntelligentEdgeHOL-pdecarlo).
+You can create a new device connection string to accomplish this by following the documentation for [Registering an IoT Edge device in the Azure Portal](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-portal?WT.mc_id=github-IntelligentEdgeHOL-pdecarlo) or by [Registering an IoT Edge device with the Azure-CLI](https://docs.microsoft.com/en-us/azure/iot-edge/how-to-register-device-cli).

 Once you have obtained a connection string, open the configuration file: